School Leaving Exams For Middle and Secondary School Education

 The school system in Denmark has two academically oriented general upper secondary programmes.
 The school leaving examinations are held following the 10th and 11th year as well as the 11th form examination.
 These exams are not compulsory though statistics indicate around 90 to 95% of the students write the first exam while 85 to 90 percent write the second exam.

-Fee and Eligibility for these Exams: This is included in the school fee.
+Fee and Eligibility for Exams: This is included in the school fee.
 Students enrolled only in recognised Danish schools can take this exam.
 As a result of this stipulation, standard rules have been postulated for these exams.
 This is done to ensure educational uniformity across Denmark.
 While the exams are not compulsory, the levels of the written exam are very high.
 Written exam questions are marked centrally.
 It is the choice of the students whether they want to appear for these exams.

 Format of the Examinations: These are the 2 school leaving examinations in the Danish folkesole or middle/ secondary school.
 They are Folkeskolens Afgangspro⁄ve and the Folkeskolens Udvidede Afgangspro⁄ve which refer to the School Leaving and Advanced School Leaving exams.